-As for specific utility costs, the average monthly energy bill in New Jersey is $102.38.
-That is almost $10 less expensive than the U.S. average.
-Water bills in the state are separated into wastewater and regular water.
-Residents can expect average water bills of about $53.45 per month and wastewater bills of about $58.70.
-This creates a combined monthly water bill of about $112 per household.
+As for specific utility costs, the average monthly energy bill in New Jersey is $109.
+That is almost $14 less expensive than the U.S. average.
+Water bills in the state are separated into wastewater and regular water; residents can expect average water bills of about $65 per month and wastewater bills of about $68.

-Homeowners in New Jersey can expect to add another $1,744 for home insurance.
-With an average national cost of $2,305, that makes this state significantly more affordable.
+Homeowners in New Jersey can expect to add another $965 annually for home insurance, more affordable than the national average of about $1,800.
 These amounts assume $300,000 for dwelling coverage and an equal amount for liability.
 Additionally, this might include a $1,000 deductible.
 Residents with more expensive homes may pay significantly more for home insurance.

 Cost of Food in New Jersey

 Food is another important consideration regarding the cost of living.
 Whether dining out with a group at a restaurant or finding quick or healthy meals to eat at home, food costs are important to estimate.

 On average, grocery costs are about 5.8% more expensive in New Jersey than the national average.
 That means shoppers will pay about $106 for a cart of food that may cost $100 in other communities.
 However, it is possible to lower these costs by visiting farmer's markets or discount food stores.